AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --mosaic <size>

-    Removes :math:`w \times h` images, dictated by the *size*, and turns them into a single image mosaic.
+    Removes :math:`w \times h` images from the stack, dictated by the *size*, and turns them into a single image mosaic -- an image that comprises :math:`w \times h` "cells" each containing one of the constituent images.

+    If there are fewer images on the stack than the number of cells requested, the last cells will be black.

+    By default, the size of the "cell" is simply the largest of the constituent images, but the optional `fit` parameter can instead dictate the cell size and constituent images will be resized to fit this cell size.

     Optional appended modifiers include:

+    - `fit=` *WxH* : Sets the dimensions to which the constituent images will be resized as they are assembled into the mosaic.

     - `pad=` *num* : Select the number of pixels of black padding to add between images (default: 0).